syan212/CryptoPyX/docs/installation.rst

 Install from PyPI
 =================

-This package suports Python 3.10 and above
+This package supports Python 3.10 and above

 .. code-block:: console